-Stability analysis of this theoretical two-massskate (TMS) bicycle model (SOM text S7), confirmed by means of numerical solution of the governing differential equations, shows that neither gyroscopic terms nor positive trail are needed for self-stability [Routh-Hurwitz analysis shows that all eigenvalues of the theoretical TMS bicycle can have negative real parts at some forward speeds (16)].
+skate (TMS) bicycle model (Ch.
+S7), confirmed by numerical solution of the governing differential equations (Fig. 3B), shows that neither gyroscopic terms nor positive trail are needed for self-stability (Routh-Hurwitz (15) analysis shows that all eigenvalues of the theoretical TMS bicycle can have negative real parts at some forward speeds, Fig. 3A).

-We used the stable theoretical TMS bicycle parameters as a basis for building an experimental TMS bicycle (Fig. 2A and SOM text S8 and S9).
+We used the stable theoretical TMS bicycle parameters as a basis for building an experimental TMS bicycle (Fig. 2A, Ch.
+S8-9).
 We used small wheels to minimize the spin angular momentum.
-To further reduce the gyroscopic terms, following Jones we added counterspinning disks that rotate backward relative to the lower wheels (Fig. 2B and movie S2).
-The experimental TMS bicycle was built to have a slightly negative trail (c = -4 mm < 0) (movie S3).
-Although the experimental TMS bicycle looks like a folding scooter, it is still a bicycle (two wheels, two frames, and three hinges).
+To further reduce the gyroscopic terms, following Jones, we added counter-spinning disks that rotate backward relative to the lower wheels (Fig. 2B, video S2).
+The experimental TMS bicycle was built to have a slightly negative trail (c = -4 mm < 0, Video S3).
+While the experimental TMS bicycle (two wheels, two frames, three hinges).

 Because all physical objects have distributed mass, the measured parameters of the experimental TMS bicycle were necessarily slightly different from those of the theoretical design, which was based on point masses.
-Using measured parameters, we calculated the stability plot of Fig. 3A (SOM text S7 and S8).
-For rolling speeds greater than 2.3 m/s, all eigenvalues have negative real parts (implying self-stability).
+Using measured parameters, we calculate the stability plot of Fig. 3A (Ch.
+S7-8).
+For rolling speeds greater than 2.3 m/s all eigenvalues have negative real parts (implying self-stability).

-After an initial forward push, the coasting experimental TMS bicycle (Fig. 2C) would remain upright before it slowed down to about 2 m/s (SOM text S10 and S11 and movie S1).
-As it slowed below 2 m/s, the bicycle would begin to fall.
+After an initial forward push, the coasting experimental TMS bicycle (Fig. 2C) would remain upright before it slowed down to about 2 m/s (Video S1, Ch S10-11).
+As it slowed down below 2 m/s the bicycle would begin to fall.
 In a perturbation experiment, the stable coasting bicycle (v > 2.3 m/s) was hit sideways on the frame, causing a jump in the lean rate, followed by a recovery to straight-ahead upright rolling.

 The lean and yaw rates were measured (telemetered).
-A data set was compared with theory in Fig. 3B (movie S4).
-One difference between experiment and theory is lateral wheel slip at the initial perturbation, which caused an initial jump in the measured yaw rate (Fig. 3B, triangles in the first 0.25 s).
+A data set is compared to theory in Fig. 3B (Video S4).
+One difference between experiment and theory is lateral wheel slip at the initial perturbation, which caused an initial jump in the measured yaw rate (triangles in the first 0.25 s of Fig. 3B).
 The theoretical model assumed no slip.
-High-speed video (movie S4) also shows a 20-Hz shimmy, which is due at least in part to unmodeled steering axis play (SOM text S11).
-Nonetheless, after the slipping period-even with the shimmy-the data reasonably track the lowdimensional linear model's predictions.
+High-speed video (Video S4) also shows a 20 Hz shimmy, which is due, at least in part, to unmodeled steering axis play (Ch.
+S11).
+Nonetheless, after the slipping period, even with the shimmy, the data reasonably track the low-dimensional linear model's predictions.